 Mausoleum of Al-Saleh Nagm Al-Din Ayyub

 Backtracking slightly to the south, you’ll find an additional mausoleum just across from the main Qalawun Complex.
-In this case, the structure belongs to a 13th century Ayyubid sultan.
+This structure belongs to a 13th century Ayyubid sultan.

 Sultan As-Salih Ayyub was the last ruler of the Ayubbid dynasty (1117-1250), a dynasty established by Saladin (more below) and loyal to the Baghdad-based Abassid Caliphate.
 Well, technically, his wife shortly took the throne before the Mamluks seized total control.